BillGriffin98/Cosmological-Dynamic-Systems/README.md

 We can see the issues with this transformation in our phase portraits where our triangle appears to be tending towards a rectangle.
 This demonstrates that a non-regular transformation will lose critical points been transforming between dynamical systems.

 ## Conclusion
-Later in my investigation, I found that the coordinate transformation between Ahlo and Amendola's choice of variables is non-regular and therefore explains why we have a discrepency in the number of critical points.
+Later in my investigation, I found that the coordinate transformation between Ahlo and Amendola's choice of variables is non-regular and therefore explains why we have a discrepancy in the number of critical points.
 I conclude that Amendola was careless when choosing his variables and allowed for division by 0, hence making his model subject to paradoxes.